Andre601/blog/docs/posts/2022/10-29-itemsadder.md

 [ia_blocktypes]: https://itemsadder.devs.beer/plugin-usage/adding-content/item-properties/blocks#type

-In this blog post will I try my very best to teach you how to understand the general structure of ItemsAdder and how you can add your own custom Items (Either only by with texture or with custom models).
+In this blog post will I try my very best to teach you how to understand the general structure of ItemsAdder and how you can add your own custom Items (Either only with textures or with custom models).

 I want to mention that I will only cover the very basics of how to make items and blocks.
 I will **not** cover how to add custom durability, effects, sounds, etc. Refer to the ItemsAdder Wiki[^1] for more info.

 ## General Structure

-First things firs, what is the general structure of ItemsAdder?
+First things first, what is the general structure of ItemsAdder?
 All important stuff is handled inside `/plugins/ItemsAdder/`.
 When opening that folder is it first overwhelming given the amount of folders and files present.
 For our purposes will only the `data/` folder be of importance to us, so you can discard the other folders and files for now.

 When opening the folder you will find two folders in it: `items_packs/` and `resource_pack`